couchbaselabs/node-ottoman/vuepress/guides/schema.md

 const UserModel = model('User', UserSchema);

 const user = new UserModel(...);
-// Pre save hooks will be execute and it will print the document just before save it to Couchbase server. await user.save();
+// Pre save hooks will be execute and it will log the document just before save it to Couchbase server. await user.save();
 ```